oakmac/cljs101/README.md

 # ClojureScript 101

 Programming exercises for a beginning ClojureScript programmer.
+These exercises are part of the curriculum for the [Professional ClojureScript course].

 These exercises are focused on the basics of the language:

 - parenthesis balancing
 - `def` forms
 - Strings
-- Numbers
+- TODO: Numbers
 - Keywords
-- Map, Vector, Set literals
+- Maps
+- TODO: Vectors
+- TODO: Sets

 These exercises do not contain much logic.
 They are more focused on practicing writing basic syntax and getting comfortable with your development environment.